NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 self.pick_place = PickAndPlaceExecutorMoveIt2(self, "arm")
 ```

-> 💡 Tip : The methods of the classes are empty, you will have to complete them to be able to reproduce the naive solution.
+> 💡 Tip : The methods of the classes are empty, you will have to complete them to be able to reproduce the intern solution.

 The subscription leads to the execution of the `_on_digital_state` method.